 In 1998 the company was founded with its head office in Leipzig.
-The compnay started the business with 13 employees, all of whom already had long-time experience and know-how in handling high-radioactive sources.
-Since foundation the company has grown continuously so that the team in 2017 is consisting of 50 highly skilled physicists, engineers, technicians and a back office, especially qualified for the challenges in this particular business area.
+The company started its business with 13 employees, all of whom already had long-time experience and know-how in handling high-radioactive sources.
+Since foundation the company has grown continuously so that the team in 2023 is consisting of 50 highly skilled physicists, engineers, technicians and a back office, especially qualified for the challenges in this particular business area.

 As of 01.06.2017, Gamma-Service Recycling GmbH was taken over by the Berlin Eckert & Ziegler Group.

-With around 800 employees, the Eckert & Ziegler Group is one of the world's largest providers of isotope-related components for radiotherapy and nuclear medicine.
+With more than 860 employees, the Eckert & Ziegler Group is one of the world's largest providers of isotope-related components for radiotherapy and nuclear medicine.

 Gamma-Service Recycling GmbH offers a complete range of services combining all specific requirements as regards to radiation protection, technical know-how and long-time experience of our staff.
 We are your reliable partner in all questions concerning use, takeover and recycling of radioactive materials.